NoraCodes/nora.codes/content/tutorial/session-types.markdown

 - types
 ---

-### What are session types?

-Session types are, essentially, a technique for using a rich type system like that of Rust or OCaml to express semantic meaning and prevent the representation of certain kinds of illegal states, especially with respect to causality.
+Session types are a technique for using a rich type system, like that of Rust or OCaml, to prevent the representation of certain kinds of illegal states.
+Here, I'll illustrate them with a (somewhat contrived) example.

 ### What is the use-case?

-Let's take the somewhat contrived example of a system representing packaging and shipping boxes.
+Let's take the example of a system representing packaging and shipping boxes.
 I want to create a Package datastructure, pack data into it, close it (preventing adding data), address it, and then ship it.
 It makes no sense to send an un-addressed Package, or to insert data into a closed one.

 We could represent this like this: